Disclaimer: We may receive a commission for products purchased through some links in this article.

 This is a cardioid microphone which means it is designed with direct sound sources in mind.
 This means that it is not suited for large band recordings.
 The best application for the Blue Spark Blackout SL is a recording mic for singing.

 The sound on the Blue Spark Blackout SL is warm, clear and full allowing it to catch a human voice easily.
 The mic cost more than an entry-level product but is one of the best performing in its category.

-- Custom Blue Condenser Capsule - Delivers Blue’s legendary broadcast sound quality with depth and clarity
+- Custom Blue condenser capsule: The Blackout Spark SL professional condenser microphone delivers Blue’s legendary broadcast vocal and music sound quality with depth and clarity

-- XLR Connection – Perfect for USB audio interfaces and mixers
+- XLR connection: Easy integration with computer USB audio interfaces and mixers

 One of the best offerings to date from MXL.
 This is a fantastic end-address cardioid dynamic mic that has been specifically designed for voice and broadcasting.